kazuho/draft-kazuho-quic-delegated-stateless-reset/draft-kazuho-quic-delegated-stateless-reset.md

 client that uses a zero-length Connection ID cannot issue a token under QUIC version 1; {{advertising}} defines how it does so.

-A token from a NEW_CONNECTION_ID frame is usable only after the peer uses the associated Connection ID and until that Connection ID is retired ({{Section 10.3.1 of RFC9000}}).
-A delegate decides whether to track when the peer uses the Connection ID.
-If it sends a Stateless Reset containing the registered token before that happens, the peer will ignore the token.
+{{Section 10.3.1 of RFC9000}} requires a peer to compare the trailing bytes of a received datagram only against the tokens of Connection IDs that it has used and has not retired.
+A Stateless Reset carrying any other token is therefore indistinguishable from a packet that cannot be decrypted and is discarded.
+A delegate MAY track when the peer starts using a Connection ID, and send a Stateless Reset carrying the associated token only once that happens.

 A client that uses a zero-length Connection ID can advertise a token for the whole connection using the extension in {{advertising}}.